 Patient Education Methods

-Sensory Teaching – This involves a description of the physical sensations patients may feel during the procedure.
+Sensory Teaching – This method involves a description of the physical sensations patients may feel during the procedure.
 For example, patients may experience soreness or pain following a procedure that is common and not an issue.
 The medical assistant will want to focus on all five senses, including touch, sight, hearing, taste, and smell.

 Participatory Teaching – Participatory teaching involves a demonstration of methods to confirm that patients understand the treatment or procedure they will be a part of.
 After educating patients about the treatments or procedures they may need to do at home, it is important for the medical assistant to have the patient repeat the specifics of the treatment or procedure to confirm that they understand how to complete tasks.